 Glass is one of the few materials that can be recycled infinitely without losing strength, purity or quality.
-Glass bottles and jars are collected in most U.S. communities at the curb, at drop-off collection sites and through container deposit programs in 10 states.
+Glass bottles and jars are collected in most U.S. communities at the curb.
+You can also recycle glass bottles and jars at drop-off collection sites and through container deposit programs in 10 states.

 Frequent Glass Bottles & Jars Recycling Questions